Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Deep half guard remains a personal favorite for a variety of reasons.
 Chief among them is that I can often get into the position against an athletically superior BJJ practitioner, and close on the heels of that reason is that I can nearly always improve my position once there.
-If you haven't already done so, you might want to consider checking out these basic deep half guard entries and sweeps.
 Once you have a good idea of how to get into the position, taking the back is a very appealing option to drill.
 Here, we'll take a look at a particularly safe and technical way to get to the back from deep half guard.

 Coming Out the Back Door